 Pension fund assets are invested primarily in fixed income and equity securities.
 Asset allocation between fixed income and equity securities is adjusted based on the expected life of the plan and the expected retirement dates of the plan participants.
 Our pension funds do not invest directly in our shares, but may invest indirectly as a result of the inclusion of our shares in certain investment funds.
 All of our plan assets are measured at their fair value using the fair value hierarchy inputs described in note 20.
-At December 31, 2022, \$32.1 (December 31, 2021 - \$33.2) of our plan assets were measured using Level 1 inputs of the fair value hierarchy and \$182.0 (December 31, 2021 - \$328.7) of our plan assets (comprised of insurance annuities) were measured using Level 3 inputs of the fair value hierarchy.
+At December 31, 2023, \$30.9 (December 31, 2022 - \$32.1) of our plan assets were measured using Level 1 inputs of the fair value hierarchy and \$182.6 (December 31, 2022 - \$182.0) of our plan assets (comprised of insurance annuities) were measured using Level 3 inputs of the fair value hierarchy.
 None of our plan assets were measured using Level 2 inputs.
-Approximately 92% of our plan assets consist of annuities purchased with insurance companies, and assets held with financial institutions with a Standard and Poor's long-term rating of A or above at December 31, 2022.
+Approximately 92% of our plan assets consist of annuities purchased with insurance companies, and assets held with financial institutions with a Standard and Poor's long-term rating of A or above at December 31, 2023.
 The annuities purchased for our U.K. Main pension plan are held with financial institutions that are governed by local regulatory bodies.
 The remaining assets are held with financial institutions where ratings are not available.
 For these institutions, we monitor counterparty risk based on the diversification of plan assets.
 These plan assets are maintained in segregated accounts by a custodian that is independent from the fund managers.
 We believe that the counterparty risk is low.

 Plan assets are measured at their fair values; however, the amounts we are permitted to record for defined benefit plan assets may be restricted under IFRS, as described in note 2(l).
-Based on a plan-by-plan review of the terms, conditions, and statutory minimum funding requirements of our defined benefit plans in 2022, we determined that the present value of future pension refunds or reductions in future contributions to our pension plans exceeds the total of the fair value of plan assets net of the present value of related obligations for all of our defined benefit plans, except for our defined benefit plan in Japan.
-As a result of this review, we reduced the recorded amount of our Japan defined benefit plan assets by \$0.9 as at December 31, 2022 (December 31, 2021 - \$1.6), which was reflected in OCI.
+Based on a plan-by-plan review of the terms, conditions, and statutory minimum funding requirements of our defined benefit plans, we determined that in 2023 and 2022, the present value of future pension refunds or reductions in future contributions to our pension plans exceeds the total of the fair value of plan assets net of the present value of related obligations for all of our defined benefit plans, except for our defined benefit plan in Japan.
+As a result of this review, we reduced the recorded amount of our Japan defined benefit plan assets by \$2.6 as at December 31, 2023 (December 31, 2022 - \$0.9), which was reflected in OCI.